 - It has a third-party content embedding feature.

 - An E-Commerce platform is available at an extra cost.

 - It doesn’t have any free plans.

-- No additional SEO plugins or widgets available, they only have what is built by Squarespace.
+- No additional SEO plugins or widgets are available, they only have what is built by Squarespace.

-- Less design customization, you’re limited to what Squarespace allows.
+- With less design customization, you’re limited to what Squarespace allows.